It seems I really "got into" sewing knit garments about five years ago. I have learned much along the way, and I'm sharing some tips here.

 Please test the fabric’s stretch AFTER it has been laundered (see the next step, coming soon).
 Meanwhile, here is how I test the stretch of a fabric:

-Pinch a 10-inch length of fabric and see how far it will stretch.
+Staying to the center of the fabric, pinch a 10-inch length of fabric and see how far it will stretch.
 This picture shows that the fabric will stretch three inches past the 10-inch park.
 Multiply by 10 the number of inches that the fabric stretches past the 10-inch mark to get the percentage of stretch.
 Three inches of stretch means that this fabric has 30% stretch:

 LINKS FOR YOU